FREE Personal Injury Claims Quiz

 Schedule A Free Consultation Today

-OVER $100 MILLION IN SETTLEMENTS RECOVERED.
+OVER $450 MILLION IN SETTLEMENTS RECOVERED.

 Premises Liability Attorney | Melville, New York | Call 866-216-7911

-The law in New York requires property owners, as well as landlords, to ensure that their properties are reasonably safe for residents, employees, and visitors.
-If you are injured inside or outside a building as a result of unsafe conditions or negligence of the property owner or manager, you may be eligible to seek compensation for your injuries.
-A New York premises liability lawyer from Harrison Law Group P.C. can evaluate your case and help you better understand your legal rights and options.
+If you are injured inside or outside a building due to unsafe conditions or the negligence of the property owner or manager, you may be eligible to seek compensation for your injuries.
+A New York premises liability lawyer from Harrison Law Group, P.C. can evaluate your case and help you understand your legal rights and options.

-The Basics Of Premises Liability Law
+The Basic Components of Premises Liability Law in New York

-• The victim was owed a duty of care – In this case, it is the property owner’s responsibility to make sure that their premises are safe and free of hazards that could bring harm to anyone who is lawfully on their property.
+• The victim was owed a duty of care: In this case, it is the property owner’s responsibility to make sure that their premises are safe and free of hazards that could bring harm to anyone who is lawfully on their property.

 Schedule a Free Consultation Today